codinggilm/recipe_explorer_doc/README.md

-# Static page showing the search terms avialable on the Recipe Explorer app
+## Static page showing the search terms available on the Recipe Explorer app

 see it here: https://codinggilm.github.io/recipe_explorer_doc/